ChronoDevs10/ImPomo/README.md

 ## 🚀 Features

-- **Improved Pomodoro**: Plan your tasks in advance by assigning a time duration to each task.
+- **"ImPomo"**: Plan your tasks in advance by assigning a time duration to each task.
 After completing one task, **ImPomo** automatically moves to the next task, eliminating the need for manual intervention.
 - **Classic Pomodoro**: Follow the traditional Pomodoro method with 25 minutes of focused work followed by a 5-minute break.
 After four cycles, enjoy a longer break to recharge.
 - **To-Do List**: A straightforward task list that allows you to track your tasks without worrying about time management.
 Ideal for users who prefer a simple way to stay organized.

 ## 🛠️ How It Works

-1. **Create Your Task List**: Add tasks to the application and assign the time you want to focus on each task.
+ - **Create Your Task List**: Add tasks to the application and assign the time you want to focus on each task.
-2. **Choose Your Mode**: Select one of the following modes:
+ - **Choose Your Mode**: Select one of the following modes:
-   - **improved Pomodoro**: Automatically transition to the next task after completing the current one.
+   - **ImPomo**: Automatically transition to the next task after completing the current one.
    - **Classic Pomodoro**: Follow the 25-minute work period, 5-minute break structure, with a longer break after every four cycles.
    - **To-Do List**: A simple, flexible way to track your tasks without the time constraints.
-3. **Stay on Track**: Focus on your tasks while **ImPomo** manages the timing for you, helping you maintain a steady workflow.
+ - **Stay on Track**: Focus on your tasks while **ImPomo** manages the timing for you, helping you maintain a steady workflow.

 ## 🖥️ Technologies Used